Sanity Simulations for Saliency Methods: Experiment Details

-\textbf{Model architecture and hyperparameters.} For all results in the Experiments section, we trained separate convolutional neural networks for different types of model reasoning, but kept the same architecture for the same type.
+For all results presented in the Experiments section (Section~\ref{sec:experiments}), we trained separate convolutional neural networks for different types of model reasoning, but kept the same architecture of the same type.
 For simple reasoning, we have three convolutional layers (32 filters, kernel-size 3, stride (2,2); 64 filters, kernel-size 3, stride (2,2); 64 filters, kernel-size 3, stride (2,2)), followed by two fully-connected layers (200 units; 2 units), all with ReLU activation functions except for the output layer.
-For complex reasoning, to account for the more complex feature relationships encoded in the dataset (lower number of parameters for the model could not achieve near-perfect accuracy on these datasets) we have four convolutional layers (64 filters, kernel-size 3, stride (2,2); 128 filters, kernel-size 3, stride (2,2); 256 filters, kernel-size 3, stride (2,2); 64 filters, kernel-size 3, stride (2,2)), followed by three fully-connected layers (200 units; 200 units; 2 units), all with ReLU activation functions except for the output layer.
+For complex reasoning, however, to account for the more complex feature relationships encoded in the dataset (lower number of parameters for the model could not achieve near-perfect accuracy on these datasets) the model has more parameters: four convolutional layers (64 filters, kernel-size 3, stride (2,2); 128 filters, kernel-size 3, stride (2,2); 256 filters, kernel-size 3, stride (2,2); 64 filters, kernel-size 3, stride (2,2)), followed by three fully-connected layers (200 units; 200 units; 2 units), all with ReLU activation functions except for the output layer.

 Learning rate was set as 0.0001, trained with Adam optimizer minimizing the binary cross entropy loss, with maximum epoch of 10.
-No particular grid search on these hyperparameters was performed, but the models were still trained up to near-perfect accuracy for each model reasoning within several runs with different initializations. \NAME{} does not require much computational load; the entire pipeline was effectively tested out on a machine with a single GPU (GTX 1070).
-More details on the model and training is available in the source code.
+No particular grid search on these hyperparameters was performed, but the models were trained up to near-perfect accuracy for each model reasoning within several runs with different initializations (Table~\ref{tab:bucket_accuracy} shows bucket-wise test performance of the trained model for each reasoning). \NAME{} overall does not require much computational load as the model sizes are not big; the entire pipeline was tested out on a machine with a single GPU (GTX 1070, 8GB), with a system memory of 16GB.

-\textbf{Dataset details.} The model was trained on a different number of training data points, based on the number of buckets available to the dataset, as shown below in Table~\ref{tab:number_training}.
-Validation was done with separate unseen data points sampled from the same distribution.
-The model was trained so that it achieves near-perfect (above 99 percent) training and validation accuracy.

-\texttt{TextBox} dataset was generated by sampling a random vector, each element indicating a specific feature the image should exhibit.
-The features included: the type of Text, x-axis location of the Text, y-axis location of the Text, color of the character, the background color, existence of Box1 and/or Box2.
-The resulting images have a dimension of 64-by-64 with three color channels.
-The pixel values were scaled to be between 0 and 1.
+To further ensure that our findings are not affected by the specific choice of model architecture as described above, we additionally experimented with more complex model architectures: AlexNet~\cite{alexnet2012} and VGG16~\cite{simonyan2014very}.
+The results are presented in Appendix~\ref{sec:appdx_other_architectures}.